Reconstruction of groupoids and C*-rigidity of dynamical systems: Introduction

 \subsection{Our results}

 A version of Renault's theory is impossible for general groupoids: for example, there is no way to distinguish the groupoids $\ZZ_4$ and $\ZZ_2 \oplus \ZZ_2$ using their $C^*$-algebras.
-Our key observation, inspired by techniques developed in \cite{BCW, CR2} is that this obstruction disappears if we insist that the fibres of the interior of the isotropy bundle of the groupoid are torsion-free and abelian; in the 1-unit case, we can then recover the groupoid as the quotient of the unitary group of its $C^*$-algebra by the connected component of the identity.
-Groupoids of this sort include all groupoids arising from actions of $\ZZ^k$ by homeomorphisms or of $\NN^k$ by local homeomorphisms: so all Cantor systems, all groupoids associated to graphs and $k$-graphs and their topological analogues, and many other natural examples.
+Our key observation, inspired by techniques developed in \cite{BCW, CR2} is that this obstruction disappears if we insist that the fibres of the interior of the isotropy bundle of the groupoid are torsion-free and abelian; in the 1-unit case, we can then use \cite[Theorem~8.57]{HofmannMorris} to recover the groupoid as the quotient of the unitary group of its $C^*$-algebra by the connected component of the identity.
+Groupoids of this sort include all groupoids arising from actions of $\ZZ^k$ by homeomorphisms or of $\NN^k$ by local homeomorphisms; this includes all Cantor systems, all groupoids associated to graphs and $k$-graphs and their topological analogues, and many other natural examples.

 Our key results, following the idea introduced in \cite{ABHS}, deal with groupoids $\G$ graded by cocycles $c$ into discrete groups $\Gamma$.
 The reduced $C^*$-algebra $C^*_r(G)$ then carries a natural coaction $\delta_c$ of $\Gamma$.
-We prove that if the interior of the isotropy in $c^{-1}(e)$ is torsion-free and abelian, then $\G$ and $c$ can be reconstructed from $C^*_r(\G)$, the subalgebra $C_0(\G^{(0)})$ and the coaction $\delta_c$.
+We prove that if the interior of the isotropy in $c^{-1}(\id_\Gamma)$ (where $\id_\Gamma$ is the identity element of $\Gamma$) is torsion-free and abelian, then $\G$ and $c$ can be reconstructed from $C^*_r(\G)$, the subalgebra $C_0(\G^{(0)})$ and the coaction $\delta_c$.
 We also obtain a $C^*$-algebraic characterisation of groupoid equivalences that respect gradings in an appropriate sense.

 Incorporating gradings and coactions has significant advantages \cite{CR}, but the reader may, in the first instance, wish to keep in mind the case where $\Gamma$ is the trivial group, so $c$ is trivial: our results in this situation are special cases of our general theorems, but the statements are simpler, and still have substantial new content (we summarise our results in this setting in Section~\ref{sec:summary ungraded}).